-- Use your Bible, read through the passage carefully. - Take a silent time meditating on the passage. - Go back and reread the passage, be alert, pondering the Word of God. - Allow the Holy Spirit to direct you to focus on a portion of the Word. - Ask: - What is God saying to me for prayer? - How do I apply this to my self? - What is my response to God?
+- • - Tation can be practiced in Use your Bible, read through the passage care.
+Take a silent time meditating on the passage.
+Go back and reread the passage, be alert, pondering the Word of God.
+Allow the Holy Spirit to direct you to focus on a portion of the Word. - • - - What is my response to God?